locnnil/workshop/docs/explanation/workshops-sdks/workshops.rst

 :file:`~/.cache/torchvision/datasets/` and :file:`~/.keras/datasets/`,
 respectively.
 The data should be persisted,
-so each SDK has a corresponding content interface plug, :samp:`datasets`.
+so each SDK has a corresponding mount interface plug, :samp:`datasets`.

 Now, what if our workshop includes both SDKs;
 can we leverage bindings to reuse the data?